-Through this activity, HACSB will change the TTP calculation to create one that is based upon income bands, applying a flat TTP within each income band instead of basing the calculation of TTP on gross or adjusted income.
-This proposed activity is similar to the "Income Bands" activity described in the "MTW Waivers" appendix of the draft Operations Notice for the Expansion of the Moving to Work Demonstration Program published by HUD in the Federal Register on October 11, 2018.
-Additionally, HACSB will modify the housing authority subsidy calculation to provide a fixed flat subsidy.
-The activity will apply to 116 RAD-PBV units at the Waterman Gardens Phase III development.
-The activity will not apply to any RAD household exercising right of first return to these units.
+Through this activity, HACSB is authorized to change the TTP calculation to create one that is based upon income bands, applying a flat TTP within each income band instead of basing the calculation of TTP on gross or adjusted income.
+Additionally, HACSB is authorized to modify the housing authority subsidy calculation as specified below.
+The activity currently applies to:

+- 116 RAD-PBV units at the Waterman Gardens Phase III development, Crestview Terrace, excluding any RAD household exercising right of first return to those units; - Eight PBV units located at the Daycreek Villas community in Rancho Cucamonga, California; and - Future PBV units on a case-by-case basis.